MicrosoftDocs/ai-builder/ai-builder-docs/prompt-modelsettings.md

 The dropdown menu allows you to select among the generative AI models, which generate the answer to your custom prompt.

-The default model as of November 2024, is GPT 4o Mini (general availability, or GA).
-It's possible to also use the more powerful GPT 4o model (GA) and o1 model (Paid Preview).
-The exact minor versions of these models are subject to change.
+The default model as of November 2024 is GPT-4o Mini (general availability, or GA).
+You can also use the more powerful GPT-4o model (GA), and o1 model (paid preview).
+The exact minor versions of these models might change.

 When you use prompt actions in Power Apps or Power Automate, they consume AI Builder credits.